Ahtesham18112011/RISCV_MYTH/README.md

 ![Screenshot (150)](https://github.com/user-attachments/assets/46f3d917-7555-44a8-99c7-a53ce138d093)

-This TL-Verilog is used for making a basic RISC-V CPU architecture but till the decoder.
+**This TL-Verilog is used for making a basic RISC-V CPU architecture but only from the PC to the decoder.**

-**2. Simple RISC-V based CPU which performs addition of number 1 to 9**
+**2. Half-completed RISC-V based CPU which performs addition of number 1 to 9**

 1. Go to [Makerchip](makerchip.com) and click on launch makerchip IDE.
 2. Go to editor and place the below TL-Verilog in place of //...